folio-org/stripes-components/lib/Label/readme.md

 --- | --- | ---
-children | node | The content of the `<Label>` className | string | Applies a custom class name htmlFor | Add a "for"-attribute on the label-element id | string | Add an ID on the label-element readOnly | boolean | Renders a lock-icon next to the label (indicating that the assosiated field is read-only) required | boolean | Renders an asterisk next to the label (indicating that the assosiated field is required)
+children | node | The content of the `<Label>` className | string | Applies a custom class name htmlFor | Adds a "for"-attribute on the label-element id | string | Adds an ID on the label-element readOnly | boolean | Renders a lock-icon next to the label (indicating that the assosiated field is read-only) required | boolean | Renders an asterisk next to the label (indicating that the assosiated field is required)